Pttn/rieMiner/README.md

 * Port : port of the Riecoin wallet/server.
 Default: 28332 (default port for Riecoin-Qt);
 * User : username used to connect in the server (rpcuser).
 Default: nothing;
 * Pass : password used to connect in the server (rpcpassword).
 Default: nothing;
+* Protocol : protocol to use: GetBlockTemplate or GetWork.
+Default: GetBlockTemplate;
+* Address : set a custom payout address for solo mining (GetBlockTemplate only).
+Default: a donation address;
 * Threads : number of threads used for mining.
 Default: 8;
 * Sieve : size of the sieve table used for mining.
-Use a bigger number (but less than 2^32) if you have more RAM as you will obtain better results.
+Use a bigger number if you have more RAM, as you will obtain better results: this will usually reduce the ratio between the n-tuple and n+1-tuples counts.
+It can go up to 2^64 - 1, but setting this at more than a few billions will be too much and decrease performance.
 Default: 2^30;
 * Tuples : submit not only blocks (6-tuples) but also k-tuples of at least the given length.
 Its use will be explained later.
 Default: 6;
 * Refresh : refresh rate of the stats in seconds.
 0 to disable them; will only notify when a k-tuple (k > 4) is found, or when the network finds a block.
 Default: 10.